civicrm/civicrm-user-guide/docs/advanced-configuration/email-system-configuration.md

 filing incoming emails.
 Configuring **Scheduled Jobs** to do the actual bounce processing is discussed later in this chapter.

+!!! note
+    Bounce processing (and auto-filing) is available for any mail sent with the CiviMail component.
+For other emails sent by CiviCRM (such as confirmation emails in CiviEvent), those features are not available.

 ### Bounce processing

 CiviCRM can automatically receive the [bounced email